-Pittsburgh Medical malpractice lawyers with over 20 years of experience.
+We are Pittsburgh Medical malpractice lawyers with over 20 years of experience.
 Medical malpractice is defined as inadequate, unskillful, or negligent handling of a patient by a health care professional.
-It can lead to a number of serious conditions.
+Medical malpractice may lead to several severe conditions that can negatively impact your life and your loved ones.
 Our Pittsburgh medical malpractice law firm can help you recover the compensation that you deserve.

-Medical malpractice errors are made during testing, diagnosis, treatment, and care of patients.
-The Pittsburgh medical malpractice lawyers at The Law Offices of Michael O’Day can help you file a claim.
+Medical malpractice errors are made during the testing, diagnosis, treatment, and care of patients.
+The Pittsburgh medical malpractice attorneys and lawyers at The Law Offices of Michael O'Day can help you file a claim.
 You can take Legal action against these healthcare professionals and institutions:

 Personal Care Physicians